 Complaining about misleading information from HMRC

-This page looks at how you can challenge an underpayment shown on a Pay As You Earn (PAYE) P800 tax calculation where you feel HM Revenue & Customs (HMRC) have given you misleading or incorrect information and/or advice.
+This page looks at how you can complain to HMRC about costs or difficulties you have incurred as a result of an underpayment shown on a Pay As You Earn (PAYE) P800 tax calculation where you feel HM Revenue & Customs (HMRC) have given you misleading or incorrect information and/or advice.

 When might I have cause for complaint to HMRC about not having paid enough tax under PAYE?